Martin Villeneuve

 Martin Villeneuve ([maʁtɛ̃ vilnœv]) is a Canadian screenwriter, producer, director, actor, and art director.
-He was nominated at the Canadian Screen Award (formerly Genie Award) in 2013 for Best Adapted Screenplay, for Mars et Avril, his feature film debut, and Quebec's first true science fiction movie.
-Villeneuve is the first TED speaker to come out of Quebec, and he has worked for Cirque du Soleil as an artistic director for commercials and films.
-He is also known for The 12 Tasks of Imelda, his second feature film released in 2022, in which he portrays his own grandmother.
+He was nominated at the Canadian Screen Award (formerly Genie Award) in 2013 for Best Adapted Screenplay, for Mars et Avril, his feature film debut.
+He is also known for The 12 Tasks of Imelda, his second feature film released in 2022, in which he portrays his own grandmother, and for his animated series Red Ketchup which premiered in 2023.
+Villeneuve previously worked for Cirque du Soleil as an artistic director for commercials and films.

 Early life

 He studied film production at Concordia University and graphic design at Université du Québec à Montréal.
 In 2002, he received an award from the commercial creativity agency Sid Lee for the quality of his portfolio.
 In the years that followed, he worked as an artistic director with this agency and created advertising campaigns for several Cirque du Soleil shows, including Zumanity, KÀ and Corteo.
 He found the name for these three shows, as well as for Guy Laliberté’s One Drop Foundation.
 When the agency (formerly known as Diesel) changed its name in 2006, Villeneuve had the idea for the anagram Sid Lee.
 He also directed TV commercials for Cirque du Soleil, in addition to music videos and documentary shorts.